You could call her a professional mermaid of sorts. One woman risked her life to swim with some of the most dangerous sea creatures in the world.

 Metro quotes her as saying, "I was feeling very anxious the first time I got into the water.
 The most important aspect was knowing how their minds worked, finding out what triggered them to use their mouths and teeth to inspect or react to situations."

-website, Fraser is a professional underwater mermaid who swims with sharks, dolphins, whales and more to "bring awareness to the ocean and it's precious animal life."
+But she's done performances like this dozens of times.
+According to her website, Fraser is a professional underwater mermaid who swims with sharks, dolphins, whales and more to "bring awareness to the ocean and it's precious animal life."

 She even has a mermaid tail that she wears during performances, like in this video posted to her YouTube account.
 She had to leave it behind during this latest venture with the tiger sharks for her own safety.